Inflect logo

 Global Connectivity GradeBStable regional access via national fiber backbones.

-Power Cost€0.20/kWh – as of September 2025Nuclear-heavy mix ensures pricing stability and low carbon.
+Power Cost€0.20/kWh – as of September 2025Nuclear-heavy mix ensures pricing stability.

-Tax IncentivesYesEIB loan financing supports strategic regional infrastructure projects.
+Tax IncentivesYesEIB loan financing supports regional infrastructure.

 Network & Connectivity Ecosystem